AlexandruOlteanu/Mininet-Topology/README.md

 #        a) How many requests can be handled by a single machine?
+I managed to add a new function to test.py "test_max_nr_request" which is sending continousely requests from source to destination and outputs a succes message after each one.
+I tested sending requests from the client to h1 and after the 306 request I waited for several minutes but the request 307 was not completed.
+So in conclusion the maximum number of requests that a machine can process is 306.

 #        b) What is the latency of each region?